Jack Stobbs: Oldham Athletic

 On 4 August 2021, Stobbs joined League Two side Oldham Athletic on a one-year contract following a lengthy trial period; "Latics" boss Keith Curle said that "he is one of the most committed players I have ever come across".
 He played 33 times during the 2021–22 campaign that saw the club relegated out of the English Football League after 115 years and was one of only two players to be offered a new contract by manager John Sheridan.
 This new deal was accepted by Stobbs and signed in June 2022.

 Torquay United

 On 14 March 2023, Stobbs joined fellow National League side Torquay United on loan until the end of the 2022–23 season; he had impressed manager Gary Johnson in a game against Torquay earlier in the season.
-At the end of the season Torquay were relegated into the National League South, and he returned to Oldham where he was released.
+At the end of the season, Torquay were relegated to the National League South, and he returned to Oldham, where he was released.
 On 11 May 2023, it was announced that he would be returning to Torquay United on a one-year deal upon the expiration of his contract with Oldham Athletic.
 Supporters voted him as the club's Player of the Month for September 2023 after he scored two goals in FA Cup qualification matches.
 He ended the 2023–24 season with three goals in 36 games before being released.